 Redirect: As defined in RFC 3261 [Ref 6], "redirect" refers to the process where a SIP entity redirects a SIP request to a new destination by responding to the request with a 3xx Redirection class response.
 This specification addresses redirection only for INVITE requests, and only for the case where the 3xx response is handled by a recursing SIP proxy that retargets the INVITE request to the new destination.

 Retarget: As defined in RFC 7044 [Ref 9], "retarget" refers to the process where a SIP entity updates the Request-URI of a SIP request.
 This specification narrows the scope of the RFC 7044 [Ref 9] definition to include only INVITE requests, and only for cases where the update changes the canonical value of the telephone number identified by the INVITE Request-URI.

+VoIP Entity: A non-STI-authorized end user entity or other calling entity that purchases (or otherwise obtains) delegated telephone numbers from a TNSP.